 Managing trades at 50% max profit or 21 DTE yielded average trade durations less than half those of holding till expiration.

 Profit Spent on Commission

-Profitability of VXX short vertical call spread option strategies is mixed.
-None outperform buy-and-hold SPY.
+16 of the 20 VXX short vertical call spread option strategies were profitable.

 Introduced by Barclays in 2009 and redeemed in 2019, VXX was a 10-year ETN, or Exchange Traded Note, that tracked the VIX Short-Term futures.
 As VXX was approaching the redemption date Barclays introduced a new 30-year iteration of the same product called VXXB on Jan 17 2018.
 On May 2 2019, Barclays renamed VXXB to VXX.